Enekoassets/bvhTools/docs/functionalities/dataStructures/index.md

 ```
 {'Hips': 0, 'LeftUpLeg': 6, 'LeftLeg': 9}
 ```
 This dictionary has been very useful in many situations in which I had to perform specific changes in the motion data.
-The end_site joints do not contain any channels, so this list will contain the sme index as their parent joint (the real joint that makes use of the rotation values).
+The end_site joints do not contain any channels, so this list will contain the same index as their parent joint (the real joint that makes use of the rotation values).

-This dictionary can also be returned in an abbreviated list form, using the *getJointyIndexesList()* method.
+This dictionary can also be returned in an abbreviated list form, using the [*getJointIndexesList()*](#getjointindexeslist) method.
 #### The hierarchyIndexes dictionary
 The hierarchyIndexes dictionary contains, for each joint in the skeleton, the index of its parent bone.
 The root, as it will not have a parent, will have index -1.
 For the above example, supposing that both legs are connected to the hips, the hierarchyIndexes would look like this:
 ```
 {'Hips': -1, 'LeftUpLeg': 0, 'LeftLeg': 0}
 ```
-This dictionary can also be returned in an abbreviated list form, using the *getHierarchyIndexesList()* method.
+This dictionary can also be returned in an abbreviated list form, using the [*getHierarchyIndexesList()*](#gethierarchyindexeslist) method.

 Finally, there are many helper functions to easily retrieve information from the skeletons, such as getting a Joint object given its name, or the index of a specific joint.